Eljos

 2tbs chopped coriander

 Fry the chopped onion in a heavy based pan until light brown add the mustard seeds and fry for a further minute.
 Then add the Okra to the onions and stir add a splash of water so that they become tender keep stirring.
 When the okra darkens (5 minutes) add the spices and tomatoes.
 Cook on a low heat, covered for about 20 minutes.
 Garnish with coriander and serve with buttered chapatties.
+You need:

 Moisturise